USING IRONXL

 2.1 Hiding Rows Using Ribbon Button

-We can hide rows in Excel using the Ribbon button located at the top of the Excel sheet.
+It is also possible to hide rows in Excel using the Ribbon button located at the top of the Excel sheet.

 Step 1: Click the Format button in the Cells group under the Home tab.